Keyboard shortcuts

 end

-The lecture_memberships table should include a source_campaign_id column (nullable) to track which campaign initially granted access (via which sub-group).
+The lecture_memberships table already includes a source_campaign_id column to track which campaign initially granted access (via which sub-group).

 ERD for Roster Implementations

-This diagram shows the concrete database relationships for the Roster::Rosterable implementations.
-The Roster::Rosterable concern provides a uniform API over these different underlying structures.
+This diagram shows the concrete database relationships for the Rosters::Rosterable implementations.
+The Rosters::Rosterable concern provides a uniform API over these different underlying structures.

 erDiagram